genderkit/genderkit/_articles/support-services.md

 If you are 12-18 and in the North of England, you can also access [Gender Space](https://www.barnardos.org.uk/what-we-do/services/positive-identities-gender-space).

+If you are a student at a school, college, university, or any other educational setting, you can access [the Gendered Intelligence Mentoring Service](https://genderedintelligence.co.uk/professionals/mentoring.html) for a fee.

 ### Are there other options?

 If you need longer term support, you may find counselling to be useful.
 You can find out more about this on our [counselling page]({% link _articles/counselling.md %}).